A festive yeast bread, this Chop Suey loaf is filled with candied fruit, nuts and raisins and is topped with a sweet icing.

 Mace: Mace is not a spice everyone is going to have on hand.
 It’s actually similar to nutmeg though, so if you don’t have mace on hand, substitute nutmeg is equal measure.

-chop suey bread sliced on cutting board
+Chop Suey Bread sliced on cutting board

 Get the Recipe: Chop Suey Bread

-A lightly spiced yeast bread, filled with mixed glace fruit, nuts and raisins and topped with a sweet icing.
+A lightly spiced yeast bread, filled with mixed glacé fruit, nuts and raisins and topped with a sweet icing.

-4.86 stars from 7 ratings
+4.88 stars from 8 ratings

-Prep Time: 20 mins
+Prep Time: 20 minutes

-Cook Time: 40 mins
+Cook Time: 40 minutes

-Rising Time: 4 hrs
+Rising Time:: 4 hours

-Total Time: 5 hrs
+Total Time: 5 hours

 Yield: 28 slices